cpystan/SD-VLM/README.md

 ```Shell
 python evaluation/evaluate_final.py --path './preds_gpt.json'
 ```
-## 🚧 Status: Coming Soon
-More details are coming soon.

 ## Citation
 If you find SD-VLM useful for your research and applications, please cite using this BibTeX: